jgrizou/website/projects/vault/demo/draw.md

 To go further, check the [explanatory interface](../../tuto/draw/).

-Next, I recommend trying the [audio version](../audio/), in which you speak to the machine sketches instead of drawing sketches.
+Next, I recommend trying the [audio version](../audio/), in which you speak to the machine instead of drawing sketches.

 All available versions are linked below.